svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 #### Authentication

-SGY Charts prefers to work with a publicly accessible endpoint.
+RCP Charts prefers to work with a publicly accessible endpoint.

 #### Parameter